spietika/restson-rust/README.md

 }
 ```

+### Relative paths

+It is possible to use relative paths in the base URL to avoid having to return version or other prefix from the `get_path()` implementation.
+For instance, endpoint `http://localhost:8080/api/v1/ep` could be handled by setting `http://localhost:8080/api/v1/` as base URL and returning `ep` from the `get_path()`.
+Note: the trailing slash in the base URL is significant!
+Without it, the last element is replaced instead of appended when the elements are joined (see [here](https://docs.rs/url/2.1.1/url/struct.Url.html#method.join) for more information).

+### Body wash

+For some APIs it is necessary to remove magic values or otherwise clean/process the returned response before it is deserialized.
+It is possible to provide a custom processing function with `set_body_wash_fn()` which is called with the raw returned body before passing it to the deserialization step.

 ### Logging
 The library uses the `log` crate to provide debug and trace logs.
 These logs allow to easily see both outgoing requests as well as incoming responses from the server.
 See the [log crate documentation](https://docs.rs/log/*/log/) for details.